webcore-go/webcore/docs/deployment.md

 ## Conclusion

-This deployment guide provides comprehensive instructions for deploying the Konsolidator API in various environments.
+This deployment guide provides comprehensive instructions for deploying the WebCoreGo API in various environments.
 Always follow best practices for security, performance, and reliability in production deployments.

 Remember to:
 - Use proper secrets management